 - The research environments are International and include approximately 140 employees, spanning across a wide array of research fields and topics.
 The PhD research projects predominantly belong to one of two groupings: Humanities and IT, and Media and Journalism studies.

-- The projects in the programme are often conducted on a cross disciplinary basis, as the research questions arising from this incessantly changing area are highly influenced by both technological, economic, political and cultural developments, and thus require a wide array of approaches both in terms of theory and methods.
+- The PhD research projects in the PhD ICT, Media, Communication and Journalism programme from Aarhus University are often conducted on a cross-disciplinary basis, as the research questions arising from this incessantly changing and dynamic area are highly influenced by both technological, economic, political and cultural developments, and thus require a wide array of approaches.
+Research in the programme is therefore characterised by the use of a broad span of different theoretical concepts and perspectives, and methods and approaches from both sociology (e.g., ethnography, or surveys), the humanities (e.g., textual analysis or discourse analysis), new digital methods (e.g., network analysis), and in certain fields also by implementing practice-based approaches in the research processes (e.g., artistic or design development).

 - Humanities and IT

 We are not aware of any academic requirements for this programme.